The Hmong in Laos

 from markets.
 The White Hmong tend to wear less elaborate clothing

 from day to day, saving it for special occasions only.
-Hmong men
+Hmong men wear

-wear loose-fitting black trousers, black jackets (sometimes embroidered),
+loose-fitting black trousers, black jackets (sometimes embroidered),

 and coloured or embroidered sashes.
-The Hmong particularly value
+The Hmong particularly value silver

-takes place in December) and is an impressive sight, symbolising
+December) and is an impressive sight, symbolising the wealth of the

-the wealth of the family.
-There are three main groups of Hmong Living
+family.
+There are three main groups of Hmong Living in Laos

-by their traditional dress and dialect.
+traditional dress and dialect.

 Persecution of the Hmong

-In the 19th century, Chinese opium farmers drove many thousands
+In the 19th century, Chinese opium farmers drove many thousands of

-of Hmong off their poppy fields and forced them south into the mountains
+Hmong off their poppy fields and forced them south into the mountains

 of Laos.
 They did not have a written language before contact with